1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: U. S. academic institutions, nonprofits, and research organizations.
+According to the current listing, eligibility includes: U. S. academic institutions, nonprofits, and research organizations.
 Principal investigators should have expertise in both computing/AI and health domains or form interdisciplinary teams.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 3, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NSF Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science (SCH) are due October 3, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Joint NSF/NIH interagency program (NSF 25-542) supporting transformative, high-risk/high-reward advances in AI and advanced data science for biomedical and public health research.
 Funds interdisciplinary teams developing novel methods to collect, sense, connect, analyze, and interpret health data from individuals, devices, and systems.
 Six priority themes: fairness and trustworthiness in health AI systems, transformative analytics using AI/ML for biomedical research, multimodal wearable and implantable biomarker sensing systems, cyber-physical systems for closed-loop health interventions, robotics for health outcomes, and biomedical image interpretation combining human perception with computational analysis.
 All proposals require a mandatory Collaboration Plan demonstrating cross-disciplinary integration.